publiclab/leaflet-environmental-layers/CONTRIBUTING.md

 ### Steps to add a new layer :
 1. Find an issue labelled <i>new layer</i>.
-2. Go through the documentaion provided to understand how the API works.
+2. Go through the documentation provided to understand how the API works.
 3. Here's a [codepen example](https://codepen.io/rkpattnaik780/full/MxMRBP) that consists of a base layer and [Luftdaten Layer](https://github.com/publiclab/leaflet-environmental-layers/issues/88) as an overlay.
 You can check its full implementation [here](https://github.com/publiclab/leaflet-environmental-layers/pull/137).

-### Steps to test a new layer :
+### Steps to test a new layer:
-1. Make a fixture file in html for the layer.
+1. Create a fixture for the layer in `./cypress/fixtures`.
-2. Load the fixture and test for markers and polygons using jasmine testing framework.
+2. Add a spec file for the new layer in `./cypress/integration`.
+Please refer to one of the existing spec files for reference.
-3. Run `grunt jasmine` to run tests and ensure they pass before making a commit.
+3. Run `npm run start` to start a local server.
-4. [Here](https://github.com/publiclab/leaflet-environmental-layers/pull/206/files) is an example PR for writing tests.
+4. Run `npm run cy:run:chrome` to run the tests.

 ### Some sample PRs to be referred for adding new layers:
 * OSM landfill mine quarry : [#94](https://github.com/publiclab/leaflet-environmental-layers/pull/94)